Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-05-12-the-soothing-power-of-329-63-hz-a-pure-tone-for-leo-s-relaxation-meditation-and-study.md

 keywords: frequency benefits, Brain Beats, Frequencies, Brain wave entrainment, sound therapy, pure tone, 329.63 Hz
 ---

-# The Soothing Power of 329.63 Hz: A Pure Tone for Leo’s Relaxation, Meditation, and Study

----

 ## What is 329.63 Hz?
 329.63 Hz is a **pure tone frequency** that corresponds to the musical note **E4** (the E above middle C).
 Unlike complex music or ambient sounds, a pure tone consists of a single frequency, making it a powerful tool for focused listening.
 This frequency is often associated with clarity, balance, and emotional resonance, making it ideal for relaxation, meditation, and enhancing concentration.